Loft conversion with large rooflight

 PD rights generally apply to most domestic properties, including houses and flats.
 However, in designated areas like Conservation Areas, National Parks, Areas of Outstanding Natural Beauty, the Broads, or World Heritage Sites, additional planning controls known as Article 4 Directions may be in place.
 These limit development that can be carried out without planning permission.

-If you live in a Conservation Areas without an Article 4 Direction limiting heat pump installations, you can still carry out the works under permitted development, only a few additional rules apply – more on these below.
+If you live in a Conservation Area without an Article 4 Direction, you can still install a heat pump under permitted development, only a few additional rules apply – more on these below.
 Check with your local authority to see if there are any restrictions in your local area.

 2- Engage a MCS regulated installer